AntonioFalcaoJr/Benchmark/README.md

 # Benchmark

-Sometimes, you just need to check if a list is empty to skip execution.
-But how expensive is it?
+Sometimes, you just need to check whether a collection is empty or null to skip execution.
+But how expensive is that?

 This very simple benchmark tested some ways to do this: